Lagrangian skeleta of very affine complete intersections: Tailoring

 \begin{proof} The proof of Corollary \ref{corollary:smooth-cpctification} goes through with the changes outlined above if we replace Lemma \ref{lemma:sm_nontailored_ci} by Proposition \ref{proposition:isotopy_ci}. \end{proof}

-Combining this theorem with Corollary \ref{corollary:approx_hol_ci} and some general results from the appendix of \cite{ghhps} gives us a way to construct a Liouville domain from the family $Z_{s,\beta}$ and also shows that it does not depend on the ad hoc choices we've made (such as the tailoring functions or the adapted potential $\varphi$):
+Combining this theorem with Corollary \ref{corollary:approx_hol_ci} and some general results from \cite[Appendix B]{ghhps} gives us a way to construct a Liouville domain from the family $Z_{s,\beta}$ and also shows that, up to isomorphism, it does not depend on the ad hoc choices we have made along the way, such as the tailoring functions or the adapted potential $\varphi$.

+\begin{remark} Although the results from \cite[Appendix B]{ghhps} are phrased in the setting of smooth compactifications, their proofs extend to orbifold smooth compactifications: in fact, smoothness is only used in loc. cit. to perform an explicit coordinate computation in Lemma B.18 to show that manifolds admitting smooth toric compactifications are `asymptotically cylindrical', which generalises to the more general case as follows.
+For a non-smooth simplicial cone $\sigma$ with an affine chart $U(\sigma) \cong [\C^{\dim(\sigma)}/G] \times (\Cs)^{n-\dim(\sigma)}$, we have a quotient map $\C^{\dim(\sigma)} \times (\Cs)^{n-\dim(\sigma)} \rightarrow U(\sigma)$.
+On the dense tori, this corresponds to a degree $|G|$ cover $(\Cs)^n \rightarrow (\Cs)^n$, with the property that it intertwines the Euler vector fields (the cover is induced by an integral linear map in $GL(M_\R)$ with determinant $|G|$, so the pushforward of the radial vector field is the radial vector field).
+Therefore, one can use the coordinate computation on a smooth chart to show that a suitable lift of the orbifold smooth compactification is asymptotically cylindrical, and asymptotic cylindricity of the quotient follows. \end{remark}

 \begin{corollary} Let $\varphi$ be the degree $2$ homogeneous Kähler potential for the symplectic form $\omega$ on $M_{\Cs}$.
 Then for $\beta>0$ and $C>0$ sufficiently large, the compact manifold with boundary $A_{s,\beta,C}=Z_{s,\beta} \cap \{ \varphi \leq C \}$ equipped with the restriction Liouville form $\lambda|_{A_{s,\beta,C}}$ is a Liouville domain for all $s \in [0,1]$.
 In particular, its Liouville completion $\Hat{A}_{s,\beta,C}$ is independent of $C$, so we shall omit it from the notation. \end{corollary}